Improve the Control App Part 2

 Putting it together

-You should by now have tested both functions, it’s time to combine both functions into one main loop that continuously checks for obstacles and hats.
+You should by now have tested both functions, so it’s time to combine both functions into one main loop that continuously checks for obstacles and hats.
 The robot has to:

 -